paultuckey/example-todo-app-rust-htmx/README.md

-# Example TODO app with Rust HTMx
+# Example TODO app with Rust and htmx

 A simple example TODO app build using: